 With my students, those conversations often revolve around what the kids are reading.
 One would think that the kids benefit most as we discuss, but I think I gain much more from them.
-Here are just a few of the things I’ve learned through our book talks.
+Here are just a few of the things I’ve learned through conferring with my students.

 Classroom Strategies Based on Book Conversations